GuerrillaAnalytics/proj001_lfb/README.md

 1. Cleaning rules are now consistently applied in one place instead of scattered through workproducts
 2. Potentially large datasets are in a database where they can be accessed by multiple team members concurrently and in a performant way.
 3. If rules change, a new pipeline version can be built into a new pipeline namespace (`proj001_lfb_0_0_1`, `proj001_lfb_0_0_2` etc.).
 This means that older workproducts do not break.
 The impact of changes can be measured by diffing datasets between different pipeline versions.
+4. A build script allows the building of the pipeline to be easily automated.